 Dying Without a Will While Single

 If you die without a will and are single, your parents will receive your property if they are both living.
-If only one of your parents is living, your estate will be divided among your siblings and your surviving parent.
-If you have no surviving parents, your estate will be given to your siblings.
+However, if only one of your parents is living, your estate will be divided among your siblings and your surviving parent.
+In the event you do not have surviving parents, your estate will be given to your siblings.
 If you have children, your property will be divided among your children.

 Dying Without a Will While Married